Kevin Saunders and the path to Yoga and Alexander Technique Teaching

 My teaching is more about exploration and working with students as they are, rather than delivering set content.
 I see the poses as families of shapes that are expressed differently according to the person they live in.

 My body training has come around a full circle back to the Alexander Technique.
-Training with Bruce Fertman and the Alexander Alliance has helped me bridge a lot gaps between a form based Alexander Technique approach which I started with and the more experimental bodywork I had been doing for a while.
+Training with Bruce Fertman and the Alexander Alliance as an Alexander teacher from 2013 to 2017 has helped me bridge a lot gaps between a form based Alexander Technique approach which I started with and the more experimental bodywork I had been doing for a while.

 I look forward to telling you more about this approach in order to serve you and bring you on to next level: whether that is in your mat practice, your everyday life or if you are a teacher; your yoga teaching.